SAP/jenkins-library/documentation/docs/steps/checkChangeInDevelopment.md

 The parameters can also be provided when the step is invoked.
 For examples see below.

-## Return value
-`true` in case the change document is in status 'in development'.
-Otherwise an hudson.AbortException is thrown.
-In case `failIfStatusIsNotInDevelopment` is set to `false`, `false` is returned in case the change document is not in status 'in development'

 ## Exceptions
 * `AbortException`:
     * If the change id is not provided via parameter and if the change document id cannot be retrieved from the commit history.